immersivera/perfect-copy/PRD.md

 SiteSync Cloner is a WordPress plugin designed to simplify the process of duplicating and transferring content between WordPress sites.
 It offers a streamlined, user-friendly approach to content migration through a JSON-based export/import system that preserves all essential content components.

-## Target Audience

-- WordPress content creators and bloggers
-- Developers who manage multiple WordPress environments (dev/staging/production)
-- Non-technical WordPress users who need to duplicate content across sites

 ## Problem Statement

 Transferring WordPress content between sites is currently a complex, multi-step process that requires technical knowledge.
 Existing solutions are either too complicated for average users or require direct server access.
-Content creators need a simple, reliable way to move their work between development and production environments.
+Content creators/Developers need a simple, reliable way to move their work between development and production environments.

 ## Solution